Cristiandi/nestjs-advanced-concepts-course/notes.md

 In today's world, it's common for applications to make remote calls to services running in different processes or even different machines.
 In a distributed environment calls to remote resources and services can fail due a variety of reasons, such as network issues, timeouts, etc.
 What could make matter wrorse is if you have many callers to a unresponsive supplier, it's possible your system run out of critical resources, leading to a cascading failure, accross multiple systems, also known as a snowball effect.
 The circuit breaker pattern can prevent an application from repeatedly trying to execute an operation that's likely to fail.

+## Building Configurable Modules
+Manually creating highly configurable, dynamic modules that expose async methods (be it registerAsync, forRootAsync) is quite complicated, especially for newcomers!
+You may have seen methods like these when working with official Nest packages such as "@nestjs/typeorm", "@nestjs/graphql", et cetera).
+In these packages you have certainly done things like TypeOrmModule.forRoot (or forRootAsync) when working with them.

+If you have ever tried to create your own DynamicModule that accomplishes similar things, you may have realized it's not very straightforward and involves quite a bit of boilerplate!
+This is why Nest exposes a somewhat new class called the ConfigurableModuleBuilder.
+Which helps us facilitate and simplify this entire process, and lets us construct a module "blueprint" - all in just a few lines of code.
+While creating basic configurable modules is a pretty straightforward process, leveraging all the built-in features of the ConfigurableModuleBuilder might not be that obvious!

+### register
+When creating a module with register, we are expecting the module to be able to configure a Dynamic Module with a specific configuration or use only by the calling module.
+You can do this for as many modules as you want.

+### forRoot
+With forRoot, we are expecting to be able to configure a Dynamic Module once and reuse once and reuse that configuration in multiple places, though possibly unknowingly as it's abstracted away.

+### forFeature
+With forFeature, we are expecting to use the the configuration of a dynamic modules forRoot, but need to modify some configuration speficic to the calling module needs.
+Let's say for example, which repository this module should have access to or the context that a logger should use.

+### async counterparts
+All of these methods usually have an async counterpart as well.
+They typically achieve the same thing as their counterpart, but they use Nest dependency injection for the configuration in order to handle things asynchronously.